koenoe/dotfiles/README.md

 ### Visual Studio Code settings

-Press `Shift + Alt + D` and use the following Gist ID to import settings and extensions:
+Open the application and press `Shift + Alt + D`, use the following Gist ID to import settings and extensions:

 ```bash
 d9dfa4e7c603aac4a84d5ae72c447eb8